Alexander-van-der-Zalm/Kalaha-Board-Game/README.md

 <img src="https://alexandervanderzalm.com/wp-content/uploads/2018/09/Kalaha-Board-Game-Alexander-van-der-Zalm.png" data-canonical-src="https://alexandervanderzalm.com/wp-content/uploads/2018/09/Kalaha-Board-Game-Alexander-van-der-Zalm.png" width="600" />

 The view was made with HTML,CSS, and Vanilla Javascript.
+The javascript contains:
+* Rest API Get & Post calls to /game on refresh and on pit.onclick.
-The javascript contains a simple animation system to show whats happening pit transformation wise and a simple log system to further make it clear what is happening.
+* A simple delayed animation system to show whats happening pit transformation wise.
+* A simple log system to further make it clear what is happening.

 *I know the view was not important.
 However it is nice to note that I in fact do enjoy working front-end as well and am particularly interested in Typescript, WebGL and WebAssembly.*